Why Are There So Many Humans?

 What happened?
 Why do we live in the Anthropocene and not a world resembling Planet of the Apes?
 We share around 99 percent of our DNA with our great ape cousins, chimpanzees and bonobos.
 So, what makes us different from our closest relatives that gives us our staggering capacity for reproducing and surviving?

 As an evolutionary anthropologist, these questions have led me to live and study among the Yucatec Maya of Mexico, the Pumé hunter-gatherers of Venezuela, and the Tanala agriculturalists of Madagascar.
-My research,* combined with genetic data and other studies, offers clues to what developed in the deep past that has made humans so successful—for better or for worse.
+My research, combined with genetic data and other studies, offers clues to what developed in the deep past that has made humans so successful—for better or for worse.
+The author derived much of this essay from her 47th JAR Distinguished Lecture, “How There Got to Be So Many of Us,” which was published in the Winter 2019 issue of the Journal of Anthropological Research.

 In the 1970s, the isolated village of Xculoc, in Mexico’s Yucatan Peninsula, was home to about 300 Maya people.
 The maize-farming residents had no electricity or running water.
 Women hauled water from a 50-meter-deep well using ropes and buckets.
 They ground maize—the mainstay of their diet—in hand-cranked grinders.